RedHopper/RedHopper/README.md

 # About me

 Hello!
 My name is Igor Mytsik.
-I'm a Software Engineer and Game Developer specializing in different fields, from Data Analysis to low-level socket programming.
+I'm a Software Engineer and a Game Developer specializing in different fields, from Data Analysis to low-level socket programming.
 Using latest technologies and technics in troubleshooting I ensure to provide optimal quality.
 Capable of writing new modules and tweaking old ones.
 Ready to collaborate with technical teams and provide optimized and sustainable solution.

 ## Skills
  ### Programming languages